jorgegalviscardenas/node-docker/README.md

-# Node with Docker nnd Docker Compose
+# Node with Docker and Docker Compose
 Simple Docker configuration to start server with node js.

 You need to have installed Docker and Docker compose.